jpadial15/ALEXIS_pipeline/pipeline/README.md

 # 1. Download data:
+## Note:
+The script uses parallel processing (multiprocess=10) to speed up downloads.
+Adjust this value based on your system's capabilities.
+The script includes mechanisms to handle download errors and retry failed downloads; if a file cannot be parsed or downloaded, it will log the issue and allow the pipeline to be restarted.

 ## Features
 - Downloads solar flare data based on user-specified flare classes and timestamps.
-- Queries data availability from AIA and SXI databases.
+- Queries a list of all available data from the AIA and SXI databases created or downloaded in the "onboarding-process".
-- Organizes downloaded data into a structured directory format.
+- Organizes downloaded data into a structured directory format based on its flare class and timestamp.
 - Ensures data integrity using hashed URLs and caching mechanisms.
-- Supports parallel processing for faster downloads using the Ruffus pipeline.
+- Supports parallel processing for faster downloads.

-The script will:

-Create working directories for each flare in the DATA_DIR_FLARE_CANDIDATES directory (defined in dataconfig.py).
-Download and save data files in the DATA_DIR_IMG_RUFFUS_OUTPUT directory.
-Generate a flowchart of the pipeline in the data_products directory.
-Pipeline Steps
-Create Working Directories: Generates directories for each flare based on its class and timestamp.
-Query Data Availability: Checks the availability of AIA and SXI data for the specified flares.
-Download Data: Downloads the data files and saves them in a structured format.
-Save Metadata: Stores metadata about the downloaded files, including URLs, timestamps, and file paths.
-Error Handling
-The script includes mechanisms to handle download errors and retry failed downloads.
-If a file cannot be parsed or downloaded, it will log the issue and allow the pipeline to be restarted.
-Notes
-Ensure that the dataconfig.py file is correctly configured with paths to the data directories.
-The script uses parallel processing (multiprocess=10) to speed up downloads.
-Adjust this value based on your system's capabilities.
-Flowchart
-The script generates a flowchart of the pipeline in the data_products directory as download_data_flowchart.png.

 ## Usage
 To download data for a single flare: